San Francisco - Do & See

 Cable Car Museum

 This museum is located in a cable car barn and powerhouse and was established in 1974.
-On display are various mechanical devices such as track, cable, tools, detailed models and a collection of historic photographs.
+On display are various mechanical devices such as tracks, cable, tools, detailed models and a collection of historic photographs.
 There are also three antique cable cars from the 1870s.

 San Francisco Zoo